Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/03-compute-resources.md

 ## Machines.txt

-Create machines.txt.
+Create `machines.txt`.
 Replace the ip addresses in the beginning with the appropriate ip addresses of your docker containers.

 ```
 172.17.0.3 server.kubernetes.local server